satansdeer/satansdeer.github.com/content/legacy-posts/liskov-substitution-principle/index.md

 ## Let's See The Example

 Getting back to ducks.
 Let's describe a `Duck`.
-We have very low expectations on it.
+We have low expectations on it.
 We only expect it to be able to quack and nothing else.

 ```js
 describe('Duck', function(){